YDAckerman/pyspark-common-crawl/README.md

 [spark-nlp](https://nlp.johnsnowlabs.com/).

 The bootstrap and startup
 scripts are written in bash, but are very basic.
+They do require that your system as the aws cli installed.

 Lastly, data is read
 from and written to AWS s3.